This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cooking time; Short, Hot, And Fast From 5-15 Minutes

 One of the most distinctive features of grilling is how quick and easy it is.
-Nothing stays on your grill for longer than 15 minutes.
+Nothing stays on your grill for longer than 15 minutes – save for a few cuts like the coveted tomahawk steak.
 Grill cooking is quick and very hot, and the meat is not so far from the flame, which is why it cooks so quickly.

 When you host a party, and you cook up some burgers outside, you are grilling, the burgers cook fast, close to the flame, they’re on, then they’re off.
 No age long wait time, like with barbecuing, it’s the outdoor cooking style for the impatient and hungry.